 - remove administrative barriers

-- improve the claims process by developing a system for quick verification of the claims
+- improve the claims process by developing a system for quickly verifying claims

-- generally improve the efficiency of the insurance industry
+- generally improve efficiency of the insurance industry

-Smart contracts have the potential to play an immensely helpful role in the insurance industry.
+Smart contracts have the potential to play a helpful role in the insurance industry.
 Blockchain does not create a new market; it changes the existing one.

 Examples of Using Blockchain Smart Contracts in Insurance

 The Blockchain Insurance Industry Initiative (B3i) is a collaboration of the insurance giants Allianz, Aegon, Zurich, Munich RE, RGA, and others.
 They developed a partnership of insurers and reinsurers.
 The aim is to explore the opportunities presented by distributed ledger technologies in the insurance industry.
 This organization was established in 2016, and now has 15 participants.
 The Blockchain Insurance Industry Initiative makes insurance risks more tradeable.

 SSafeShare, in partnership with Vrumi, has created a new product to protect property owners from losses related to damage and theft caused by commercial tenants.
 This great insurance solution, offered by SafeShare over blockchain, provides their customers a 24-hour claims hotline and coverage processed in real time.

 Using blockchain technology will help insurance companies keep their costs low.
 Another benefit for the insurer is the opportunity to provide a new market of needs-based insurance solutions.
 SafeShare is a fantastic blockchain-based insurance solution for startups.

 In Ukraine, Vladimir Shevchenko, Director of the Motor Transport Insurance Bureau of Ukraine, plans to implement blockchain technology in some business processes of the bureau.